yohamta/furex/README.md

 	rootFlex.AlignContent = furex.AlignContentCenter
 	rootFlex.Wrap = furex.Wrap

-	// Make flex items to add on flexbox container for i := 0; i < 20; i++ {
+	// Make flexbox items on flexbox container for i := 0; i < 20; i++ {
-		// Each flex children must have fixed size (width and height) so far
+		// Each flexbox item must have fixed width and height so far
-		// In this example the width is 50 and the height is 50 rootFlex.AddChild(furex.NewBox(50, 50, colors[i%3]))
+		// In this case, the width is 50, height is 50
+		// Box component is just an example of a component rootFlex.AddChild(furex.NewBox(50, 50, colors[i%3]))
 	}